HiroNewf/Github-Pages/README.md

 # Github-Pages
 A github pages site of a bunch of stuff I have done.
-Things such as Certifcation notes and advice, Tryhackme and Hackthebox writeups, coding projects and more will be here
+Things such as Certifcation notes and advice, Tryhackme and Hackthebox writeups, coding projects and more will be here.
+This is very much a work in progress and some links may lead to unfinished pages or nothing at all.

 ## Certifcations
 * [Comptia N10-007 Network+ Notes](https://hironewf.github.io/Network-Plus-Notes/)